readwarn/Jumga/README.md

 ![Dashboard](https://github.com/readwarn/Jumga/blob/master/assets/flutterAPI.jpg)

-With the mongodb connection url and the flutterwave secret-keys ready, you can now clone this repo on your computer the follow the following steps.
+With the mongodb connection url and the flutterwave secret-keys ready, you can now clone this repo on your computer then take the following steps.

-* clone into Jumga folder i.e type in 'cd jumga' in the command terminal
+* cd into Jumga folder i.e type in 'cd jumga' in the command terminal
 * cd into the server folder
-* craete a .env file [touch .env]
+* create a .env file.
+You can use this command [touch .env]
+* Copy and paste your mongodb connection url and your flutterwave secret api keys as shown below.
 ![Secret keys](https://github.com/readwarn/Jumga/blob/master/assets/keys.png)
-* Copy and paste your mongodb connection url and your flutterwave secret api keys
 * run 'npm install'
 * run 'npm start'
 * cd into the client directory and run 'npm install' then run 'npm run serve'